kubernetes-sigs/cluster-api-provider-azure/docs/book/src/developers/development.md

 | `LOCAL_ONLY`            | `false`    |
 | `REGISTRY`              | Your Registry |
 | `TEST_K8S`              | `true`     |

+##### Windows gMSA conformance tests

+The Windows gMSA tests use the [KeyVault gMSA CCG plugin](https://github.com/microsoft/Azure-Key-Vault-Plugin-gMSA).
+The gMSA tests require additional setup to run:

+- A VM image with the [Key Vault plugin installed](https://github.com/kubernetes-sigs/image-builder/pull/835)
+- A [one time script](../../../../scripts/gmsa/setup-gmsa.sh) to run on the subscription that will provision a Key Vault, Azure Managed Identities and configure access to the Key Vault.
+- On each run, the `./scripts/ci-conformance.sh` will [provision a VM](../../../../scripts/gmsa/ci-gmsa.sh) to act as the Domain Controller.
+The Domain controller will initialize itself and set the required values in the Key Vault.

+After the cluster is created the e2e suite does some additional setup on the cluster.
+It ensures the appropriate secrets are set in the Key Vault then makes sure the required files are on the cluster
+Worker Nodes for the test.
+These requirements are documented in the [gMSA e2e test](https://github.com/kubernetes/kubernetes/blob/885f14d162471dfc9a3f8d4c46430805cf6be828/test/e2e/windows/gmsa_full.go#L17-L37).
+More details on requirements and implementation are in the [gMSA issue](https://github.com/kubernetes-sigs/cluster-api-provider-azure/issues/1860).
+At the end of a test run the secrets and Domain Controller VM are removed unless `SKIP_CLEANUP` is set.

 #### Running custom test suites on CAPZ clusters